jekuno/milia/README.md

 ### WARNING: don't go commando and try to change everything at once!
 ### WARNING: don't go perfectionist and try to bring up a fully written app at once!

-Just follow the instructions, exactly, step-by-step.
+Just follow the instructions for creating the sample, exactly, step-by-step.
 Get the basics working.
 Then change, adapt, and spice to taste.
 Please?!
 Because I'm more inclined to help you solve problems if you've started out by getting the sample working exactly as described!
 If you've tried to go off into the jungle on your own, you are, well, on your own.
 And as they say, _"get out the way you got in!"_